shopware/docs/guides/plugins/plugins/checkout/document/add-custom-document.md

 You'll have to provide a `name` and a `filename_prefix` for your custom document.
 If you create a new document for e.g. a completely new document type, you might want to set `global` to `1`, so it acts like a fallback.
 Also make sure to have a look at the `getConfig` method here, since it contains important configurations you can set for your custom document.

 Basically, that's it already!
-You can now browse your administration and use your newly configured document.
+You can now browse your Administration and use your newly configured document.

 ## Next steps